Fede Álvarez

-Federico Javier Álvarez Mattos (/es/; born February 9, 1978) is a Uruguayan filmmaker.
-He is best known for directing the films Evil Dead (2013), Don't Breathe (2016), and Alien: Romulus (2024).
+Federico Javier Álvarez Mattos (/es/; born February 9, 1978) is a Uruguayan filmmaker based in the United States.
+He is best known for directing the horror films Evil Dead (2013), Don't Breathe (2016), and Alien: Romulus (2024).

 Early life

-Álvarez was born in Montevideo, Uruguay.
+Álvarez was born in Uruguay.
+He cited viewing Alien when he was a 12-year-old in 1990 as a key experience in his upbringing that subsequently saw him use a VHS camcorder plenty of times in his hometown of Montevideo with his friends.
+In his twenties, he spent time as a director for commercials.

 Career

 In 2009, Álvarez released his short film Ataque de Pánico! on YouTube.
 Before premiering online, the film screened on October 31, 2009, at the Buenos Aires Rojo Sangre film festival.
 A few weeks later, Álvarez made a deal with Ghost House Pictures to direct a $30–$40 million sci-fi film.
 His first project with Ghost House ended up being the direction and co-writing of the Evil Dead remake.
 After the release of Evil Dead, Álvarez stated that he had "had the temptation to do big franchises", but instead directed and co-wrote the relatively low budget horror film Don't Breathe (2016), which received positive reviews. Álvarez later revealed that during this period he was approached by Marvel Studios to direct an unspecified movie; however, he declined, feeling he would have little creative control over it.
 In 2017, Álvarez teamed up with Good Universe to set up their own production company, Bad Hombre.

 Álvarez directed The Girl in the Spider's Web, a reboot of the English-language The Girl with the Dragon Tattoo series, based on the novel of the same name.
 The film featured an entirely new cast compared to the 2011 film, and it was released on November 9, 2018.
 In April 2019, Álvarez, alongside Doug Liman, directed reshoots for the 2021 film Chaos Walking, which added an additional $15 million to the film's budget.

 In 2021, Álvarez directed all nine episodes of Calls for Apple TV+, a primarily audio-based series with animated visual components.
 He also co-wrote and co-produced Don't Breathe 2, which was released on August 13, 2021, directed by Rodo Sayagues.
 In 2024, he wrote and directed Alien: Romulus.
-Later that year, he presented the Fangoria Chainsaw Awards.
-Fede is writing the script for the sequel to Alien: Romulus but is stepping down as director but will remain as a producer.
+Later that year, he presented the Fangoria Chainsaw Awards. Álvarez is writing the script for the sequel to Alien: Romulus but is stepping down as director but will remain as a producer.